Stockholm Bloodbath (film): Production

 The project was announced by Viaplay Studios in February 2022.
 Mikael Håfström directs the film from a screenplay written by Erlend Loe and Nora Landsrød.
 Helena Danielsson is the producer on the film for Viaplay Studios in co-production with Nordisk Film.
 The score was written by Steffen Thum with Lorne Balfe.

 First stills from filming were released in November 2022 showing Claes Bang, Sophie Cookson, and Emily Beecham in costume.
 Filming locations included Hungary and the Czech Republic.

 Release

 The film premiered at the Lucia Movie Night on December 12, 2023, and was released in Sweden on January 19, 2024.
+It was a box office failure.